jythontools/clamp/README.md

 Use the `singlejar` command to create a single jar version of the current Jython installation.
-(This will include virtualenv environments, but note that virtualenv support for Jythjon 2.7 needs some additional work.
+(This will include virtualenv environments, but note that virtualenv support for Jython 2.7 needs some additional work.
 If you are building Jython from source at this time, just use that directory for now.)
 This setup.py custom command will use the project name as the base for the jar: